jjmccarty/ai-case-study/README.md

 1. [Amazon Web Services](https://aws.amazon.com/) completed a $4 billion investment in Anthropic as of March 2024.
 The partnership involves Anthropics's use of Amazon's chips to build it's AI software and Amazon has added Anthropic to its cloud services. [^4]
 2. [Google](www.google.com) has invested $2+ billion over multiple years in Anthropic [^5]
 3. [Menlo Ventures](https://menlovc.com/) completed a $750 million funding for Anthropic in 2023 [^6]
-The following firms list Anthropic as investements with no disclosed amount:
 1. [Wisdon Ventures](https://www.wisdomventuresfund.com/portfolio)
 2. [Ripple Impact Investments](https://www.rippleimpactinvestments.com/)
 3. [Factorial Funds](https://www.factorialfunds.com/portfolio)